abdeladim-s/bvsr/README.md

   --audio-quality AUDIO_QUALITY
                         Target audio quality.
 Default to the audio quality of the source video.
-Available qualities: ['low', 'mid-range', 'medium', 'high', 'highest']
+Available qualities: ['low', 'mid-range', 'medium', 'high', 'highest'] --ffmpeg-exec FFMPEG_EXEC
+                        The ffmpeg executable file, default to `ffmpeg` --encoder ENCODER     The video encoder name
+  -i, --ignore-other-files
+                        Ignore the other non-video files, the default operation is to copy the other files to the target folder to keep the same source folder structure

 ```